Lackawanna Limited wreck: Other

 As a result of the accident, the Public Service Commission ordered the DL&W to install derailing devices as an added safety measure on most sidings connecting to the main lines of the Scranton, Buffalo, Syracuse, and Utica divisions.

-At least one coach from the train has survived and was being repaired by the Midwest Railway Preservation Society in Cleveland, Ohio in 2013.
+NKP Coach #62 has survived and is being repaired by the Midwest Railway Preservation Society in Cleveland, Ohio in 2013.

 In the media

 Television

-The surviving passenger train car, known as the "Death Car" of the Lackawanna Limited wreck, was featured as a haunted location on the paranormal TV series Most Terrifying Places which aired on the Travel Channel in 2019.
+NKP #62, known as the "Death Car" of the Lackawanna Limited wreck, was featured as a haunted location on the paranormal TV series Most Terrifying Places which aired on the Travel Channel in 2019.